A. The applicant shall submit an application on a form supplied by the Board.

 (iv) Detail any limitations of privileges during the postgraduate training years; and

 (v) Detail any physical and mental health problems of the applicant that affected the applicant's ability to practice during the years of postgraduate training;

-(c) Documentation of successful completion of the examination requirements as described in Regulation .03F of this chapter including submission of all the applicant's scores sent directly to the Board from the examination authority or authorities.
+(c) Documentation of successful completion of the examination requirements as described in Regulation .03G of this chapter, including submission of all applicant’s scores sent directly to the Board from the examination authority or authorities.